These three steps will fix your broken Keurig and get it working like new again without any special equipment required.

 2. Rinse and Repeat if Needed

 After descaling your Keurig, remove the water reservoir and lid, along with the stand that supports your cup.
-Open the top and remove the K-Cup holder — that’s the insert that pops out.
+Open the top and remove the K-Cup holder—that’s the insert that pops out.
 Wash the Keurig parts with warm, soapy water.
-Use an old toothbrush to dislodge any white residue, mineral scale, and lime buildup that you find on the water tank or other places.
+Use an old toothbrush to dislodge any white residue, mineral scale, and lime buildup you find on the water tank or other places.
 Rinse with clean water, dry with a soft cloth, and reassemble your Keurig.

-Once you’ve put effort into getting your broken Keurig working again and deep-cleaned it, you’ll want to follow the steps below to keep your Keurig working like new.
+Once you’ve put effort into getting your broken Keurig working again and deep-cleaned it, you’ll want to follow the steps below to keep it working like new.

 Descale it Monthly

-Some Keurig models will tell you when to descale it, but others don’t.
+Some models will tell you when to descale it, but others don’t.
 Those descaling notifications aren’t always reliable, though, so it’s not a bad idea to schedule this task monthly.
-If your Keurig gets a lot of use — in a busy office, for example — you may need to clean and descale it more often.
+If your Keurig gets a lot of use—in a busy office, for example—you may need to clean and descale it more often.
 Signs that your Keurig is due for cleaning include slow brewing or half-filled cups, or if the machine seems louder than usual.

 Use Filtered Water

 If your Keurig has frequent problems or your descaling notification turns on often, try switching to filtered water instead of tap, which has high mineral content.
 Water from your refrigerator’s dispenser works fine, or you get a special filtering water pitcher.